Architect vs. Design-Build: Who Designs my Custom Home?

 Pros:

-• Faster timelines — Design and construction phases can overlap.
+• Faster timelines — Design and construction activities can overlap, potentially shortening the overall project schedule.

 Cons: